YuvalShaffir/accountabilityTracker/README.md

 # Project in-progress steps:

-- Website scrapping - [V]
+- [x] Website scrapping
-- Extracting metadata from each website - [V]
+- [x] Extracting metadata from each website
-- Categorizing websites using Google machine learning NLP categorization model - [V]
+- [x] Categorizing websites using Google machine learning NLP categorization model
-- Designing the project as organized packages - [V]
+- [x] Designing the project as organized packages
-- Using asyncio to make the scrapping and metadata requests more efficient - [ ]
+- [ ] Using asyncio to make the scrapping and metadata requests more efficient
-- Sending a message through Telegram - [ ]
+- [ ] Sending a message through Telegram
-- Creating GUI - [ ]
+- [ ] Creating GUI

 # Classes:
 Scrapper